awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.Oracle.md

 ### Supported instance classes for major upgrades<a name="USER_UpgradeDBInstance.Oracle.Major.instance-classes"></a>

-In some cases, your current Oracle DB instance might be running on a DB instance class that isn't supported for the version to which you are upgrading\.
-In such a case, make sure you migrate the DB instance to a supported DB instance class before you upgrade\.
+Your current Oracle DB instance might run on a DB instance class that isn't supported for the version to which you are upgrading\.
+In this case, before you upgrade, migrate the DB instance to a supported DB instance class\.
 For more information about the supported DB instance classes for each version and edition of Amazon RDS Oracle, see [DB instance classes](Concepts.DBInstanceClass.md)\.

 ### Gathering statistics before major upgrades<a name="USER_UpgradeDBInstance.Oracle.Major.gathering-stats"></a>

 Before you perform a major version upgrade, Oracle recommends that you gather optimizer statistics on the DB instance that you are upgrading\.
-Gathering optimizer statistics can reduce DB instance downtime during the upgrade\.
+This action can reduce DB instance downtime during the upgrade\.

 To gather optimizer statistics, connect to the DB instance as the master user, and run the `DBMS_STATS.GATHER_DICTIONARY_STATS` procedure, as in the following example\.